kalpit-sharma-dev/common-lib/src/common-lib/communication/udp/README.md

 </p>

 # UDP
-This is a Standard UDP communication implementation used by all the Go projects in the Continuum.
+This is a Standard UDP communication implementation used by all the Go projects in the google.

 ### [Example](example/example.go)